buttplugio/awesome-buttplug/README.md

   - Free, open source, repo at https://github.com/NoGRo/FallenAngelHandy
   - Windows 10+ only
   - Buttplug integration for the H-Game Fallen Angel Marielle - Ascend The Futanari Tower to be played with a stroker device (Handy, Kiiroo Keon, etc).
+- [ButtFish]
+  - Free, open source, repo at https://github.com/RonSijm/ButtFish
+  - Windows 10+ only
+  - Buttplug integration with the Stockfish chess engine, for relaying moves with morse code to vibrating toys.

 #### Minecraft